Participate as an Artist

 Q: How do I get my event(s) listed in the Festival Guide and apps?

-A: The listing tool is currently open through August 18, in preparation for an early-September festival guide launch.
+A: The festival guide listing tool is now closed in preparation for a September 7 launch.

 If planning online events, you will need to consider if it is a private event (people will sign up, email you for the link or otherwise register in advance via Eventbrite or some other method) or a public event (participation link or info will be published widely in advance, no sign-ups necessary).